asvd/wl/README.md

-Here is the implementation of the magic `window.whenLoaded()` subscriber used to listen the page load event, given in the beginning of this text:
+Here is the implementation of the magic `window.whenLoaded()` subscriber given in the beginning of this text.
+The subscriber is used to react to the page load event:

 ```js
 var createWhenLoaded = function() {